 Can be used for CPD/CE points with Yoga Australia and Yoga Alliance

 Yoga Therapy Applied Anatomy & Physiology

-Join yoga therapist and experienced teacher trainer Stephen Byrne over three weekends of Applied Anatomy and Physiology for yoga teachers and yoga therapists.
+Join experienced yoga therapist and physiotherapist Scott White over three weekends of Applied Anatomy and Physiology for yoga teachers and yoga therapists.
 This Yoga Therapy training covers a clear review of anatomy (because we know this gets rusty!), learning to observe and assess, understanding pathologies and applying anatomy focused yoga therapy skills, using movement as medicine for pain and other conditions, creating class plans to meet client goals for flexibility, strength, fitness and somatic self awareness.
 Understand the anatomy of respiration for therapeutic application of pranayama techniques.